benjamincrozat/content/posts/php-is-dead-2024.md

 Source: [IT Jobs Watch](https://www.itjobswatch.co.uk/default.aspx?q=&ql=PHP&l=&ll=&id=0&p=6&e=5&sortby=&orderby=)

-## PHP versions market share in 2024
+## PHP versions market share statistics in 2024

-**The PHP version having the most market share in 2024 is PHP 7 (51.0% usage among PHP websites).**
+**The PHP version having the most market share in 2024 is PHP 7 (51.0% usage among PHP websites), according to usage statistics.**

 WordPress requires at least PHP 7.4 to be installed.
 And since it's the most used CMS, we can safely predict how the use of PHP 8 will skyrocket whenever it stops supporting version 7.